Skip to main content

 Building a Native Binary using Appflow

-Make sure you commit your project with the latest changes to your Git for Appflow to access.
+Make sure you commit your project with the latest changes to your git repository so that Appflow can access them.

 note